harishg90/Gunasekaran_Harish_spring2017/Final Exam/ReadMe.md

 ### 1. Number of flights having delay in Arrival  based on City

-The below plot gives the hourly count for each day based on city
+The below plot gives the number of times flight arrival have been delayed for each City

 ![nba](https://cloud.githubusercontent.com/assets/22721213/25311420/602a08ca-27ce-11e7-8333-3b3b39f58921.png)